 – Design modular solutions that allow for maximum flexibility and scalability.

-– Provide different resource page layouts and features based on the resource’s format.
+– Have different resource page layouts and features depending on the content format.
 For example, a gated resource may feature a wider sidebar that, once clicked on, expands to accommodate the addition of a form.
-This would differ from the layout of a video resource, which may include a wider content space to accommodate for a full-width video and feature a text transcript snippet.
+On the other hand, a video resource might include wider content space to accommodate the full-width video and feature a text transcript snippet.

 #8.
 Ensure your website is accessible to all

-Last but not least, accessibility is an important best practice (and often a legal requirement) that is not talked about enough.
-When designing your website, ensure the user interface (UI) design and visual design elements are accessible to people with disabilities.
+Last but not least, accessibility is an important best practice (and often a legal requirement) that isn’t talked about enough!
+When designing your website, make sure the user interface (UI) design and visual design elements are accessible to people with disabilities.
 Look out for contrast, type size, video subtitles, transcripts, etc. For more details, read about WCAG 2.0, the internationally accepted standard for web accessibility.
 As part of the Accessibility Standard for Information and Communications, all public websites and their content must meet WCAG 2.0.

-Another very important step is that all B2B website designs must be responsive and optimized.
+Another very important step is making sure B2B website designs are responsive and optimized.
 The site needs to work quickly on all screens and devices.
 This not only helps create the best user experience for your customers and users, but it will also help build a more consistent and professional image for your company.

 The biggest B2B website design takeaway

-Whether you’re implementing all or some of these design best practices for your B2B website, the most important takeaway is that your website should be centered around your customer and their pain points.
-Use language that caters to the way they speak, produce content that addresses their needs and solves their problems, and give them an easy path to find and access helpful information.
-Ultimately, you want visitors to build trust and convert on your website so that you can continue to nurture them and eventually produce a sale once a buyer decides you’re a good fit for their needs.
+Whether you’re doing all or just some of these design best practices for your B2B website, the most important takeaway is that your website should be centered around your customer and their pain points.
+Use language that reflects the way they speak, produce content that addresses their needs and solves their problems, and give them an easy path to find and access helpful information.
+Ultimately, you want to build visitors trust and convert on your website so that you can continue to nurture them and eventually produce a sale once a buyer decides you’re a good fit for their needs.
 Your B2B website design should help drive that customer journey.

-If you have any B2B website optimization questions and want to know how you can better implement marketing initiatives to generate more revenue, contact us here.
-We’d be happy to answer your questions and help you leverage and implement these B2B website design best practices:
+If you have any B2B website optimization questions and want to know how you can get more of the website work done that you want to, contact us here.
+We’re here to ask any questions about how you can get started on any of these B2B website design best practices:

 – Corporate rebranding